VARIOUS TYPE OF POLICY CONDITION AND THEIR IMPLICATION

 Double Accident Benefit Claims:

-Double Accident Benefit is provided as an inject to the life insurance cover.
+Double Accident Benefit is provided as an additional benefit to the life insurance cover.
 For this purpose an extra premium of Rs.1/- per Rs.1000/- S.A is charged.
 For claiming the benefits under the Accident Benefit the claimant has to produce the proof to the satisfaction of the Corporation that the accident is defined as per the policy conditions.
 Normally for claiming this benefit documents like FIR, Post-mortem Report are insisted upon.

 Disability Benefit Claims: